rkapl123/DBAddin/docs/DBFuncs.md

 <pre lang="vb">DBSetPowerQuery (Query, TargetedPowerqueryObject)</pre>

-Stores a query into a Powerquery Object defined using the new power query editor.
-You have to create this power query first, to bring the created powerquery into the spreadsheet, use the [Creation of DB Functions](#create-db-functions) available in the cell context menu.
+Stores a query into a Power-query Object defined using the new power query editor.
+You have to create this power query first, to bring the created Power-query into the spreadsheet, use the [Creation of DB Functions](#create-db-functions) available in the cell context menu.
-As Powerqueries use double quotes for quoting, special variations of DBString and DBDate are available to create those parameters in Powerqueries.
+As Power-queries use double quotes for quoting, special variations of DBString and DBDate are available to create those parameters in Power-queries.

 ### Additional Helper Functions